 Now it was finally time to build and install the drawers.
 Be sure to check out the post here on how I like to build drawer boxes.

 I used pocket holes and screws to assemble like shown.
-I also edge banded the plywood for a cleaner look…but that’s an optional step.
+I also edge banded the top edge of the plywood for a cleaner look…but that’s an optional step.

 I made four drawer boxes 7″ tall like shown above in an exploded view.
 And I made two more identical EXCEPT only 4″ tall.

 The only reason for this in this particular case was so that there was more room to place the lock in the drawer front later.

-Step 7: Install Drawer Fronts
+Step 9: Install Drawer Fronts

 Once I made sure they fit, I stained them, then installed them using 1 ¼” wood screws from the inside of the drawer box.

-Step 8: Install Dresser Top
+Step 10: Install Dresser Top

 I figured it would be easier to stain before I installed it, so I went ahead and stained it.

-I centered it on the base and screwed in place through the frame using 2” wood screws at the front and back.
+Then, I screwed it in place through the 2×2 frame pieces using 2” wood screws at the front and back.

-Step 9: Add Hardware and Locks (Optional)
+Step 11: Add Hardware and Locks (Optional)

 I’ve never installed locks into my furniture before, so it was a little trial and error and I wish I had thought to cut the slots BEFORE installing these pieces, but I guess now I know for next time.